Collectively Kids caters for tamariki aged 3 months to five years. Tamariki can attend for full-time or part-time for a minimum of two days per week.

 We place a high value on learning and believe that the deepest learning occurs within a flexible and responsive environment.
 For this reason our days are adjusted to accommodate the interests and needs of the community and of individuals.

-Infant Toddler room
+Infant Toddler room/Te Ao Marama

-Most of our day is flexible so that children and teachers are free to explore planned and spontaneous experiences indoors and outdoors.
-Children are expected to help with tidying when they leave an area and before mat time (about 11.30am).
-Mat time emerges from the interests of all children.
-Younger children usually join mat time for a short period while older children are encouraged to stay for longer periods to engage in topics and projects of particular interest to them.
-Children sit together to eat lunch but may leave as soon as they have finished.
-Sleep, toileting and nappy changing routines are based on the needs of children and information from families.
-Morning and afternoon tea is provided for extended periods and children sit to eat when they are ready.
+Most of our day is flexible so that tamariki and kaiako are free to explore planned and spontaneous experiences indoors and outdoors.
+Tamariki are expected to help with tidying when they leave an area and before mat time (about 11.30am).
+Mat time emerges from the interests of all tamariki.
+Younger tamariki usually join mat time for a short period.
+Older tamariki take part in longer mat times which focus on critical thinking, school transition programmes, etc. Tamariki sit together to eat lunch but may leave as soon as they have finished.
+Sleep, toileting and nappy changing routines are based on the needs of tamariki and information from whānau.
+Morning and afternoon tea is provided for extended periods and tamariki sit to eat when they are ready.

 For further information please refer to: